hardez/openTrivia/README.md

 # openTrivia
-my first App that uses the open Trivia API to provide a quiz game
+my first app that uses the open Trivia API to provide a quiz game